Mylochromis anaphyrmus

-Mylochromis anaphyrmus is a species of cichlid endemic to Lake Malawi where it can be found at depths of around 10 m in waters with sandy substrates.
-This species can reach a length of 20.4 cm TL.
-This species can also be found in the aquarium trade.
+Mylochromis anaphyrmus is a species of cichlid fish endemic to southern parts of Lake Malawi.
+It can be found at depths of around 10 to 72 m in waters with sandy or silty substrates.
+It is a deep-bodied fish that differs from closely related members of the genus by having a relatively smaller and rounded head and small mouth.
+This species can reach a length of 23 cm TL.